-2021 Bonus Plan Payouts.
-The Compensation Committee separately reviewed our safety performance for 2021, which included improvements in process and communication, a slight reduction in overall incident rate and a decrease in severity.
+2022 Bonus Plan Payouts.
+The Compensation Committee separately reviewed our safety performance for 2022, which included improvements in process and communication, a slight reduction in overall incident rate and a decrease in severity.
 The Compensation Committee did not apply any adjustment to the pool to reflect safety performance.

-Based on the Company's strong financial and operational performance during 2021, the Committee approved the bonus pool at 2.0x target.
-Although actual performance exceeded the 2.0 target amount, the bonus was capped at the 2.0x maximum payout level.
+Based on the Company's strong financial and operational performance during 2022, the Committee approved the bonus pool at 2.0x target.

 Category Payout Factor Weight Weighted Factor

-Financial 2.5 60% 1.5
+Financial 2.50 60% 1.50

-Operational 1.57 30% 0.47
+Operational 1.33 30% 0.40

-Sustainability 1.0 10% 0.10
+Sustainability 1.00 10% 0.10

-Total Calculated Payout 2.07
+Total Calculated Payout 2.00

-Total Approved Payout (capped for maximum payo 2.00
+Total Approved Payout (capped for maximum payout under the 2022 Bonus Plan) 2.00

 Individual Performance Multiplier.
-The Compensation Committee also evaluated the executive group and each officer's individual performance for the year and determined that there were no special circumstances that would result in adjustment to any NEO's performance factor for 2021.
-As a result, the Compensation Committee determined a performance multiplier of 1.0x should be applied to each named executive officer for 2021 based on the officer's individual performance and performance as part of the executive team.
+The Compensation Committee also evaluated the executive group and each officer's individual performance for the year and determined that there were no special circumstances that would result in adjustment to any NEO's performance factor for 2022.
+As a result, the Compensation Committee determined a performance multiplier of 1.0x should be applied to each named executive officer for 2022 based on the officer's individual performance and performance as part of the executive team.

-Settlement of 2021 Bonus Awards.
-The following table reflects the actual awards received by our NEOs under the 2021 Bonus Plan:
+Settlement of 2022 Bonus Awards.
+The following table reflects the actual awards received by our NEOs under the 2022 Bonus Plan:

 NEO Target Bonus (\$) Individual Performance Factor Company Performance Factor Actual Bonus Paid (Cash)

-Meloy 1,750,000 1.00 2.00 3,500,000
+Meloy 1,800,000 1.00 2.00 3,600,000

-Kneale 575,000 1.00 2.00 1,150,000
+Kneale 750,000 1.00 2.00 1,500,000

-McDonie 525,000 1.00 2.00 1,050,000
+McDonie 540,000 1.00 2.00 1,080,000

-Prior 525,000 1.00 2.00 1,050,000
+Pryor 540,000 1.00 2.00 1,080,000

-Muraro 525,000 1.00 2.00 1,050,000
+Muraro 540,000 1.00 2.00 1,080,000

-2022 Annual Incentive Cash Compensation Program.
-For 2022, our NEOs are eligible to receive annual cash awards under the 2022 Annual Incentive Cash Compensation Program (the "2022 Bonus Plan"), which was approved by the Compensation Committee in January 2022.
-The payments under the 2022 Bonus Plan consist of cash awards that may be made under our 2010 Stock Incentive Plan.
-Our evaluation of performance in the 2022 Bonus Plan includes consideration of performance on multiple factors within three general categories and with a safety category overlay, substantially similar to our 2021 incentive plan design.
+2023 Annual Incentive Cash Compensation Program.
+For 2023, our NEOs are eligible to receive annual cash awards under the 2023 Annual Incentive Cash Compensation Program (the "2023 Bonus Plan"), which was approved by the Compensation Committee in March 2023.
+The payments under the 2023 Bonus Plan consist of cash awards that may be made under our 2010 Stock Incentive Plan.
+Our evaluation of performance in the 2023 Bonus Plan includes consideration of performance on multiple factors within three general categories and with a safety category overlay, substantially similar to our 2022 incentive plan design.